Welcome - About Live and Loud!

 I removed some vinyl rumble and hiss, as well as evening out the volume between some tracks which were oddly very loud or pretty quiet.
 Once all that was done, I then set about clarifying the recording with 30 band EQ.
 Oddly, Battery Brides was far more bass heavy than other tracks - like someone had tweaked it before, or the song had been put in from a different copy of the recording.
 So that got tweaked separately to more closely match the other songs in the set.

-You can download all of this improved recording for free here as one 320 kbps MP3 file.
+You can download all of this improved recording for free here as one 320 kbps MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to support the site with a small donation towards storage subscription and internet costs, in return you can have the show as separate, properly tagged MP3s or even lossless files in FLAC format; head on over to the Donations tab to see how you can do this.
 Either way - enjoy the show!

 Real By Reel